 DANGER, DANGER, DANGER

 The WEB has gone crazy.
 I know that this is not news for some of you but you will be surprised to what extend this craziness has just developed.
-It seams that the entire WEB is falling apart and someone has to do something otherwise we risk to lose too much.
-Among the traditional QuickTime Movie, QTL, Flash, Image, HTML and PDF backdoors, there is another one trivially achievable with high degree of impact.
+Among the traditional QuickTime Movie, QTL, Flash, Image, HTML and PDF vulnerabilities, there is now another one trivially exploitable with somewhat high degree of impact.

 http://path/to/pdf/file.pdf#whatever_name_you_want=javascript:your_code_here